How to Season a Moka Pot for Perfect Coffee Every Time

 These products can leave a residue that alters the taste of your coffee and ruins the pot’s finish over time.

-Instead, use warm water to clean out your Moka pot after each use.
+Instead, use warm water to clean out your pot after each use.

 If you notice any residue building up, try scrubbing it away with a soft-bristled brush before using soap.

-Proper maintenance, including avoiding soap and seasoning the Moka pot, can lead to perfect coffee every time.
+Proper maintenance, including avoiding soap and seasoning, can make perfect coffee every time.

-To ensure your Moka Pot stays in perfect condition for a long time, storing it in a dry place is important.
+Storing it in a dry place is important to ensure your Moka Pot stays in perfect condition for a long time.

 This will prevent moisture from building up and causing rust or other damage to the pot.

-After each use, wash and thoroughly dry the Moka Pot before storing it away.
+After each use, wash and thoroughly dry the pot before storing it.

-Additionally, be mindful of where you are storing your Moka Pot.
+Additionally, be mindful of where you are storing your Pot.

 Avoid placing it near heat sources such as stovetops, ovens, or radiators, as they can also cause damage over time.